 Our 5-plus stars

 The Violet and the Morley Blue stars are given to pupils reaching 500, and 600 team points.
-Last year these awards were given to:
+Diamond Stars go to those who reach 700 points.

 Our Morley Blue winners 2016-17